EU, Morocco renew migration deal after Spanish border deaths

 Videos showing countless Black men lying on the ground that day, some motionless and bleeding as Moroccan officers stood over them, sparked public outrage and condemnation from the United Nations chief.
 Other images showed groups of men climbing a fence while hurling rocks at Moroccan anti-riot police and then collapsing on the ground.

-“We profoundly lament the death of those migrants,” Marlaska said Friday while calling the events “a violent assault on our borders.”
+“We profoundly lament the death of those migrants,” Grande-Marlaska said Friday while calling the events “a violent assault on our borders.”

-Both Marlaska and Johansson praised Morocco for its work, which according to the European Commission has prevented 26,000 irregular departures and dismantled around 100 “criminal trafficking networks.”
+Both Grande-Marlaska and Johansson praised Morocco for its work, which according to the European Commission has prevented 26,000 irregular departures and dismantled around 100 criminal trafficking networks.

 Follow AP’s coverage of migration issues at https://apnews.com/hub/migration